CRDMTT/Dashboard-Users/README.md

 ## How It Works
 Data Fetching:
 - The app sends a GET request to the mock API endpoint (hosted on myjson.online) via apiFetch.
 Data Mapping:
 - The response is normalized by mapApiDataToUsers, ensuring consistent field names and structure.
 Rendering:
 - The normalized data is stored in state and rendered dynamically within the Users Table.
 Search, Filter & Pagination:
 - Users can search, filter by role (Admin, Editor, Viewer), and navigate paginated results (20 users per page by default).

 ## Search and Filtering Logic
-The search and filter features are designed for clarity and performance:
+The search and filter features are designed for clarity and performance.
 Debounce:
 - 250 ms delay reduces redundant API calls during typing.
 Pure Logic:
 - Implemented in src/utils/filterUsers.ts as filterUsers(users, { query, activeRole }), making it reusable and easily testable.
 Matching Fields:
 - The query matches name, email, phone, jobTitle, companyName, username, location, and ipAddress.
 Role Filter:
 - If a role (Admin/Editor/Viewer) is selected, only users of that role are shown.